flybywiresim/docs/docs/start/reported-issues.md

 !!! tip ""
     *Affected versions: Stable, Development*

 Sometimes the sim will "*miss*" the trigger point being reached for outer tank fuel transfer to initialize.
-This may happen if the sim is "busy" when working with something else.
+This may happen if the sim is "busy" when working with something else OR initial FOB at the start of flight is below the trigger point.

 *Intermittent Issue / Under Investigation*

-- Workaround: Add fuel to get past the trigger point of 239 gallons.
+- Workaround: Add enough fuel to get past the trigger point of 239 gallons before departing.

 ---